gerau/LongArithmetic/README.md

 - The power of one LongInt to another LongInt (.Pow)

 Also support convert from LongInt to hex string, from LongIntBit into binary, and from LongInt to LongIntBit, and vice verse.

+### Lab 2:
+Added modulo operations using Barrett reduction.
+Also added operation for calculating GCD of two number, using binary algorithm, and calculating LCM based on GCD.